 Dental surgery is a branch of medicine which involves diagnosis, treatment, and prevention of mouth conditions and disorders.
-Surgical procedures include different kinds of modification to the teeth, gums and jawbone.
+Surgical procedures include different kinds of modification to the teeth, gums and jawbone and can sometimes involved sedation.

 If you think you require some form of surgery to resolve your dental concerns, experienced practitioners at East Lyme Oral and Maxillofacial Surgery are here to take care of you.
 Here is an overview of nine major types of dental surgery: